 When the Faith of the Seven was still tolerated in the Iron Islands, Rodrik kept septons at Ten Towers to help care for his books, which he reads in the Book Tower.
 Rodrik's sister, Gwynesse, insists that she should rule Ten Towers, as she is seven years his elder.

 A Feast for Crows

-After the death of Balon Greyjoy, King of the Iron Islands, Rodrik supports his niece, Balon's daughter Asha, and calls her supporters to Harlaw.
+After the death of Balon Greyjoy, King of the Isles and the North, Rodrik supports his niece, Balon's daughter Asha, and calls her supporters to Harlaw.
 Rodrik is visited by Lords Baelor Blacktyde and Tristifer Botley prior to the kingsmoot at Old Wyk, which has been called by Aeron Greyjoy.

 Rodrik assembles those faithful to Princess Asha at the Ten Towers.
 Hotho Harlaw, who wants Rodrik to marry his daughter, brings his lord a copy of Archmaester Marwyn's Book of Lost Books.
 Rodrik tries to convince Asha not to attend the kingsmoot, fearing a bad outcome.
 He offers to name Asha as the heir to Ten Towers, with the island of Harlaw passing to Ser Harras Harlaw, but she refuses.